 - (5) Interest Payments.
 Interest payments on the national debt have grown dramatically.
 The nation's debt service in 2020 was \$345 billion annually when the pandemic relief was being negotiated.
-Because of the subsequent increase in the debt and the increase in interest rates (the rate on 10-year Treasury notes fell as low as 0.52% in 2020 and is 4.78% as of January 19, 2025, up from 3.96% in January, 2024), the net interest on the public debt grew to \$950 billion in FY 24 (a growth of 34% from FY 23).
+Because of the subsequent increase in the debt and the increase in interest rates (the rate on 10-year Treasury notes fell as low as 0.52% in 2020 and was 4.78% as of January 19, 2025, up from 3.96% in January, 2024, and was 4.44% on April 14, 2025), the net interest on the public debt grew to \$950 billion in FY 24 (a growth of 34% from FY 23) and is expected to be \$952 billion in 2025.
 Interest on the public debt is now the second largest federal expenditure after Social Security (which costs \$1.5 trillion), surpassing defense spending of \$826 billion and Medicare spending of \$869 billion.
-William McBride, Another Huge Federal Deficit in Fiscal Year 2024 Despite Surging Corporate and Other Tax Collections, TAX FOUNDATION (Oct.
+William McBride, Another Huge Federal Deficit in Fiscal Year 2024 Despite Surging Corporate and Other Tax Collections, Tax Foundation (Oct.
 10, 2024), available at https://taxfoundation.org/blog/federal-budget-deficit-tcja-revenue-spending/. - (6) Inflation.
 Inflation was a major issue in the 2024 elections.
 Tax cuts can be inflationary by increasing demand in an already tight economy, though their actual impact on inflation can vary based on how they are implemented and the prevailing economic conditions.
 See generally Cloyne, Martinez, Mumtaz & Surico Do Tax Increases Tame Inflation?, 113 AMERICAN ECONOMIC ASSOCIATION PROCEEDINGS 377 (May 2023).
 "Tariffs, [cutbacks on] immigration, and the huge fiscal impulse they're going to create by borrowing more all of those are inflationary."
 Statement by Maya MacGuineas of the Committee for a Responsible Federal Budget on Nov.
 11, 2024, at an AICPA event.